ivanwalsh/techdocs/blog/human-task.md

 Change is rarely clean.

-So, what impact is AI going to have on those who work in technical documentation.
+So, what impact will AI have on those who work in technical documentation?

 One way of approaching this is to consider the difference between ‘jobs’ and ‘tasks’.